-These concerns over consolidation are more than a curiosity or idle concern; rather, they have concrete, and potentially wide-ranging, consequences and ramifications.
+These concerns over consolidation are more than a curiosity or idle concern; rather, they have concrete, and potentially wide-ranging, ramifications.
 One consequence is reduced resilience: Over the past several years, many websites have suffered considerable outages.
 For example, in October 2016, a distributed denial of service (DDoS) attack on Dyn, a major Domain Name System (DNS) provider, resulted in outages to more than 60 major Internet sites and services, including CNN, Etsy, GitHub, Netflix, the {\em New York Times}, Reddit, Slack, the {\em Wall Street Journal}, Yelp, and many others~\cite{chacos_2016}.
-Last month, September 2021, alone saw several major outages.
-Notably, Facebook, Whatsapp, and Instagram were unreachable for five hours after an erroneous BGP update withdrew routing advertisements to the authoritative DNS name servers for these services~\cite{martinho_2021}.
+More recently, September 2021 alone saw several major outages.
+Notably, Facebook, WhatsApp, and Instagram were unreachable for five hours after an erroneous BGP update withdrew routing advertisements to the authoritative DNS name servers for these services~\cite{martinho_2021}.
 In late September, a large portion of Amazon Web Services experienced a degradation that took Signal and Nest offline~\cite{swinhoe_2021}.
-These incidents were caused by a failure within a single organization, yet the magnitude of the disruptions was so pronounced precisely because many Internet services depended on the functionality of that organization.
+Although these incidents were caused by a failure within a single organization, the magnitude of the disruptions was so pronounced because many Internet services depended on the functionality of that single organization.
 As people become more dependent on the availability of Internet websites and services for work, entertainment, and communication, the social and economic costs of these incidents increases.

-The risks of consolidation also go beyond simply reliability, to issues of Internet censorship and platform control over online speech, as well as control over marketplaces.
+The risks of consolidation also go beyond reliability.
+At play are issues of Internet censorship and platform control over online speech and marketplaces.
 Large content hosts such as Amazon and Cloudflare have, in the past, exercised discretion with shutting down websites~\cite{lyons_2021, prince_2019}; Cloudflare has also prevented certain web clients from reaching websites hosted on its platform~\cite{fingas_2021}.
 The consolidation of hosting on a smaller number of platforms, particularly when any given site is hosted on {\em only one} of the platforms, thus poses grave risks along a number of dimensions.

 This process of increasing control over Internet infrastructure and services by a small set of organizations has been defined as \textit{Internet consolidation}, and has been defined with a relatively broad scope: {\em ``The most visible aspects of this involve well-recognized Internet services, but it is important to recognize that the Internet is a complex ecosystem.
 There are many underlying services whose diversity, or lack thereof, are as important as that of, say, consumer-visible social networks.
 For instance, the diversity of cloud services, operating systems, browser engines is as important as that of application stores or the browsers themselves.''}~\cite{arkko2019considerations} This expansive definition of Internet consolidation raises questions about the {\em extent} and {\em evolution} of this phenomenon from a variety of facets.
 While some previous work has considered consolidation through the lens of DNS traffic~\cite{10.1145/3419394.3423625,hounsel2020designing}, others have examined the economic and political implications of a few powerful companies dominating markets on the Internet~\cite{internetsociety}.